 And let’s connect on social media through FACEBOOK, TWITTER and INSTAGRAM.
 I love getting to know you guys!

-- 1 tbsp sesame oil, vegetable oil works fine
+- 1 tablespoon sesame oil, vegetable oil works fine

 - 8 boneless, skinless, chicken thighs, cubed into bite-sized pieces